 Directors are encouraged but not required to attend the annual meetings of shareholders.
-Four of our directors, Messrs.
-Lloyd Hoffman, Russell Manock and James Buchan and Ms. Donna Millar, attended the Company's 2020 Annual Meeting of Shareholders.
+Four of the thencurrent directors attended the Company's 2023 Annual Meeting of Shareholders.

 Our Board has a standing Audit Committee, Compensation Committee and Nominating/Governance Committee.
 Only members of the Board can be members of a committee, and each committee is required to report its actions to the full Board.
 The functions of each of the Audit Committee, the Compensation Committee and the Nominating/Governance Committee are governed by charters that have been adopted by the Board.
 The charters of each of these committees are available free of charge in the "Corporate Governance" section of our website, www.alphaprotech.com.